Is SWTOR worth trying in 2026?

 If you’re a new player who’s trying to decide if the game is worth playing, let’s first go over the cost of the game.
 Good news – it’s actually free.
 To download and play an expansive free demo of the game’s first sixty levels and original classic story can be done without spending a single dime.
 New players who have never spent money on the game are referred to as free-to-play players, and although they have convenience restrictions, all 8 class stories can easily be accessed on a free to play account, and the original 8 class storylines are considered some of the best story content in the game.
 So if you are concerned about spending money on a game you might not like, SWTOR might be perfect for you to try out, as you don’t have to invest any money into the game until you’ve really figured out if you like it or not.
 Personally I’ve played over 50 hours on my free to play account, and while there are some restrictions, I didn’t find that they hindered my enjoyment of playing the storylines, they were mostly convenience restrictions like not being able to wear the few rare purple items I came across, but I was still able to run all the quests and stories just fine.

-2025: Free to play players have access to all the base game’s stories plus the first two expansions for free, including the Rise of the Hutt Cartel and the Shadow of Revan expansions.
+2026: Free to play players have access to all the base game’s stories plus the first two expansions for free, including the Rise of the Hutt Cartel and the Shadow of Revan expansions.
 While some newer features are restricted to subscribers, others are hybrid and you can take advantage of parts of them without having to subscribe.
 For example, the well-liked Galactic Seasons system is available to everyone, but only subscribers can claim the second half of the rewards.
+The developers have also lifted many of the restrictions that existed in the past – for example, all players under level 80 can wear artifact gear for free, unify their outfit colors for free, and run as many pvp matches as they want without a limit.

 Expansions Cost